 Another important highlight of this camera is the fact that it uses a metering sensor, which is sensitive to both visible and IR light.
 The ISO sensitivity varies from 100 to 16,000, which will help you take HDR shots with ease.

-The touchscreen LCD monitor at the back can be tilted, a feature which Canon calls Vari-angle.
-As we’ve said before, this is an intermediate level DSLR camera that is targeted at prosumers or professional consumers.
+The touchscreen LCD monitor at the back can be tilted, a feature that Canon calls Vari-angle.
+As we've said before, this is an intermediate-level DSLR camera that is targeted at prosumers or professional consumers.
 The EOS 80D does not offer a full-frame sensor but the crop sensor has its own benefits.
 Videographers might find the lack of 4K a letdown but videos at 1080p are excellent.

 What's more, the camera can be remotely controlled from the app on your smartphone.
 You will be able to see a live preview of the image being captured: ideal when taking selfies and group pictures.
 The camera will also capture location information and append it to the picture metadata.

 Last but not least, you might be aware of how looking out for firmware updates to the cameras you own is a real pain.
 Nikon D5600 simplifies that by sending you notifications on your app when a new update is ready to be installed.

 If you already rock a D5500, the Nikon D5600 offers very little in terms of improvements.
 SnapBridge is not very intuitive as opposed to a regular SD card transfer but one advantage is that Bluetooth transfers can be set to carry forward the GPS coordinates.